DEFENDER 2025 - Port of Kavala, Greece

-Andre Cameron, the Transportation Corps Detachment Eastern Mediterranean - Greece of the 839th Transportation Battalion, addresses several topics pertaining to the first-ever port operation at the port of Kavala, Greece in support of DEFENDER 25, April 2025.
-Cameron highlights the safety aspects of conducting port operations and talks about the three pillars jointly bonds the U.S. and host nation: relationships, partnerships, and friendships.
+U.S. Consul General of Thessaloniki, Mr. Jerrier (Jerry) Ismail addresses several highlights pertaining to the first-ever port operation at the port of Kavala, Greece in support of DEFENDER 25, April 28, 2025.

 |Date Taken: